mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:

 name:     Blood Siren
-text:     **Deploy**: Give a enemy -2/-1 this turn.
+text:     **Deploy**: Give a enemy -2⚔️/-1❤️ this turn.

 name:     Consuming Rebirth
 text:     Destroy a friendly minion.
-At the end of your turn, re-summon it on the same space and give it +1/+1.
+At the end of your turn, re-summon it on the same space and give it +1⚔️/+1❤️.

 name:     Darkspine Elemental
 text:     **Deploy** and **Ability** 0: Relocate up to 2 shadow creep.

 name:     Deathfire Crescendo
-text:     Give a friendly minion, "&quot;**Deathwatch**: Gains +1/+1.&quot;"
+text:     Give a friendly minion "**Deathwatch**: Gains +1⚔️/+1❤️."

 name:     Deathmark
 text:     Deal 1 damage to an enemy minion.
 After it is attacked this turn, destroy it.

 name:     Echoing Shriek
-text:     Create a minor summoning circle under each friendly minion that dies this turn.
+text:     **Echo**
-          **Echo**
+          Create a minor summoning circle under each friendly minion that dies this turn.

 name:     Fiend
 text: